PlanktonCash/Plankton-Cash-PumpFun-Bump-Bot/README.md

 ## Contact

-If you want to collaborate with plankton.cash platform or have any questions, please do not hesitate to contact us!
+If you want to collaborate with plankton.cash platform or have any questions, please do not hesitate to contact us on support@plankton.cash or https://t.me/planktoncashsupport_bot!

 Happy bumping!